Anxiety and the Not-Knowing Stance: Lessons from Winnicott

 Confronting Terror: The Power of Human Connection

-of 2020, we were all collectively faced with an invisible yet terrifying threat.
+In March of 2020, we were all collectively faced with an invisible yet terrifying threat.
 The group including fellows, faculty, and luminaries held each other over countless messy moments of uncertainty and loss.
 The result was a profound sense of connection and trust that fueled the explosion of creativity brought forth in their work.
 The impact will change the lives of infants and families throughout the world for years to come.

 “Just Because It’s Hard, You’re Not Doing It Wrong:” Learning from Babies and Parents